chefstevens/Kryo-scripts/README.md

 # Kryo-scripts
-You can run these scripts with your farm will pickup and decline all invites/revive
+Download Aio-Farm-Sideload.zip
+Run two scripts with your farming enjoy the one with vm label on it is for vm's only
+Pickup will have a vm one shortly!